xFGss/fGs-Easy-Reboot/README.md

 This program was made to install applications fast.

-You can use the source code
+Use winget to search for applications and add your owns to the source code.

-You can use winget to search for applications and add your owns to the source code.
+Enjoy!